In This Article

-When do I know it's time to make the switch to a new account?
+When do I know it’s time to switch to a new account?

 This would be up to how satisfied you are with your current bank and what you found in your research of their competitors.
-If the pros outweigh the cons, that is a clear indication that it's time to make the switch.
-Another prime time to evaluate your options is when you get a notice that the bank's fees are increasing.
+If the pros outweigh the cons, that clearly indicates that it’s time to make the switch.
+Another prime time to evaluate your options is when you get a notice that the bank’s fees are increasing.

 What if my new bank account is not what I thought it would be?